-Everything about Chateau Hosanna Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Hosanna Pomerol with wine tasting notes and wine with food pairing tips.
+Lean the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Hosanna History, Overview

 Jumping ahead to the modern era, following the frost of 1956, the estate became the property of the Giraud family who renamed the winery, Chateau Giraud.
 The Giraud family later sold the vineyards in two separate transactions in 1999.
 They sold best parcels to Ets.
 Jean-Pierre Moueix.

 When the sale first took place in 1999, Christian Moueix planned on selling the wine using the name Chateau Certan.
 While Alexandre Thienpont of Vieux Chateau Certan had no problem with a new Pomerol wine being sold as Chateau Certan, due to objections from the owner of Certan de May, who felt that name was too similar to their estate, Christian Moueix chose the name Hosanna for his new winery.